 New York state has passed a ban on electrocuting fur-farmed animals, and New York City is considering a ban on the sale of fur.

 In October 2020, Wellesley, Massachusetts became the first municipality in the United States outside of California to pass a ban on new fur sales.
-Weston and Brookline have since banned new fur sales in Massachusetts.
+Weston, Brookline, Plymouth, and Cambridge have also banned new fur sales in Massachusetts.